RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Nouns/NF - NounFunction.md

 (DO: Direct Object, IO: Indirect Object, OP: Object Preposition)
 # NF                Subject                             Object                                      Complement
 The BOY             The BOY plays soccer                DO = I follow the BOY                       That is a BOY
-                                                        I.O = I tell that story to the BOY O.P = I go swimming with the boy
+                                                        IO = I tell that story to the BOY OP = I go swimming with the boy

 SHE/HER/HERS        SHE loves music                     DO = I kiss HER                             It's HER
                                                         IO = I give the book to HER